mike-li8/SQL-Ad-Hoc-Analytics/README.md

 # SQL-Ad-Hoc-Analytics

 ## Project Overview
-The [Codebasics Data Analytics Bootcamp](https://codebasics.io/bootcamps/data-analytics-bootcamp-with-practical-job-assistance) exhibits a fictional company called AtliQ Technologies.
-In the [Codebasics Resume Project Challenge #4](https://codebasics.io/challenge/codebasics-resume-project-challenge), AtliQ’s upper management team has posted ten ad-hoc business questions that need to be addressed.
-The objective of this project is to leverage SQL in MySQL to answer these questions, then import the SQL outputs into Power BI to create data visualizations, then create a PowerPoint presentation that will communicate my insights back to the upper management team in a clear and concise data storytelling format.
+The [**Codebasics Data Analytics Bootcamp**](https://codebasics.io/bootcamps/data-analytics-bootcamp-with-practical-job-assistance) exhibits a fictional company called **AtliQ Technologies**.
+In the [**Codebasics Resume Project Challenge #4**](https://codebasics.io/challenge/codebasics-resume-project-challenge), AtliQ’s upper management team has posted ten ad-hoc business questions that need to be addressed.
+The objective of this project is to leverage **SQL in MySQL** to answer these questions, then import the SQL outputs into **Power BI** to create data visualizations, then create a **PowerPoint presentation** that will communicate my insights back to the upper management team in a clear and concise data storytelling format.